 It is better to travel well than to arrive. – Buddha

-Slow travel is something that really used to be the only way to really travel until around a century ago, when transport developed to make international travel an everyday occurrence, but there are many now who are revisiting slow travel and making the choice not to take the quickest route through to every destination.
+Slow travel is something that used to be the only way to travel until around a century ago when transport developed to make international travel an everyday occurrence, but there are many now who are revisiting slow travel and making a choice not to take the quickest route through to every destination.

-This approach can range from those who take hiking or cycling holidays, covering a relatively short distance every day, to those who stay in each destination for an extended period of time.
+This approach can range from those who take hiking or cycling holidays, covering a relatively short distance every day, to those who stay in each destination for an extended period.

 Slow travel is not just about getting to enjoy certain aspects of a destination, but it also offers opportunities and experiences that can genuinely make a big difference to your everyday life.